-1. Homework: Homework will be assigned (approximately) biweekly, will be due on dates announced in class and will be graded.
+1. Homework: Homework will be assigned (approximately) weekly, will be due on dates announced in class and will be graded.
+Assignments will consist of a mix of several problems selected from the textbook, problems motivated by data analytics applications, and small computer simulation problems.

-- 2. Final Project: Suggested project topics will be provided in class. - 3.
+- 2. Project: Suggested project topics will be provided in class. - 3.
 Exams: There will be three in-class exams that cover material from lecture, the assigned readings and homework.
-The tentative exam dates are provided on the schedule uploaded to Carmen.
+The tentative exam dates are provided on the schedule attached to this syllabus.
 Statistical tables will be provided as needed.
 Calculators may be used on the exams, but the calculators on cell phones, PDAs, or any other communication devices are NOT allowed.
 You may use one 8.5 x 11 inch handwritten sheet of paper (both sides) with formulas.